Estimated reading time: 4 minutes

 Chapter 9: Caching and Storage.
 A large portion of this chapter is devoted to the subject of cache tubes.
 Cache tubes kept urban survivors alive in Europe during WWII.

 Chapter 10: Trading.
 This chapter is vital.
 One of the more likely disaster scenarios (especially in the U.S. and Europe) is a currency collapse.
 At the time this book was written, the dollar was still strong and stable.
-But now it looks like people will need other forums of currency.
+But now it looks like people will need other forms of currency.
 Included is a list of small items that will be in high demand.

 Chapter 11: Guns.
 For self-protection and hunting.
 Surviving in place will be difficult without at least one good gun.